Skip to main content

 These character bios are not for your readers to read.
 They are for you to think hard about your characters’ journey in your story.
 Why does he run?
 Why does she refuse this job?
 Why does he hope to be more confident?
 Why doesn’t she go to school?
 Why isn’t he happy?

 Although your readers won’t read these pages and pages of character bios, they’ll read your story.
-And in your story, because you’ve done so much about your characters, everything makes sense.
+And in your story, everything makes sense.

-The conclusion is that working on your character bio is an effective way to make sure that your story is a coherent one.
+The takeaway is that working on your character bio is an effective method to make sure that your character is convincing and your story is coherent.

-As we are on the topic of bio, I’d like to mention that a short bio, a maximum of 70 words, is required for all participants in the coming Chinese Writing Contest 2023.
+Also on the topic of bio, but separately, an author’s short bio, a maximum of 70 English words, is required for all participants in the coming Chinese Writing Contest.

 About the Author